The Grants Review and Awards Committee

 Professor Nguyen’s work has led to him being elected to many prestigious national and international medical associations; most notably, he was recently elected as Chair of the Board of Directors of the Vietnamese American Medical Association (VAMA) and General Secretary of the International Ocular Inflammation Society.

 Professor Nguyen is co-chair of the GRAC, alongside Dr Jennifer Arnold.

 Professor Bandello is Full Professor and Chair at the Department of Ophthalmology at Vita-Salute San Raffaele University in Milan, Italy.
 Professor Bandello is a former President of EURETINA, Vice-President of Academia Ophthalmologica Europea, and a board member of EuroLam Retina.

 Professor Bandello is Co-editor of the European Journal of Ophthalmology and former board member of both the Club Jules Gonin and the Macula Society.
-He is a member of the executive board of the European School for Advanced Studies in Ophthalmology (ESASO) Foundation, the Academia Ophthalmologica Internationalis, and the Accademia Nazionale di Medicina.
-Professor Bandello has co-authored 9 books and serves as a peer reviewer for grant applications for the National Eye Institute (NEI).
-He has authored or co-authored over 300 articles, and he served as the principal investigator in several multicentre clinical trials mainly concerning retinal diseases.
+He is a member of the executive board of the European School for Advanced Studies in Ophthalmology Foundation, the Academia Ophthalmologica Internationalis, and the Accademia Nazionale di Medicina.
+Professor Bandello has co-authored nine books and serves as a peer reviewer for grant applications for the National Eye Institute.
+He has authored or co-authored over 300 articles, and he served as the principal investigator in several multicentre clinical trials, mainly concerning retinal diseases.

 Professor Francine Behar-Cohen, MD, PhD